maritlarsenchina/maritlarsenlyrics/_posts/2014-07-14-I-Dont-Want-To-Talk-about-It.md

 When all the things we did just seemed to work

-Now the news is old
+Now the news is old and

-It all just seems to hurt

-just seems to hurt
+It all just seems to hurt, just seems to hurt

-Don't talk about what we are
+Don’t talk about what we are

-Don't talk about what we've been
+Don’t talk about what we’ve been

-What's done

-is done
+What’s done is done

-I don't want to talk about it
+I don’t want to talk about it

-It's never just one mistake
+It’s never just one mistake

-It's never just one heartbreak
+It’s never just one heartbreak

-What's done

-is done
+What’s done is done

-I don't want to talk about it
+I don’t want to talk about it

-This is not for all the tears we've cried
+This is not for all the tears we’ve cried

-It's not another worthless little fight
+It’s not another worthless little fight

-It all comes back to me but no regrets
+It all comes back to me but no regret

-I'd rather let it go and just forget
+I’d rather let it go than just forget, just forget

-Just forget

-Don't talk about what we are
+Don’t talk about what we are

-Don't talk about what we've been
+Don’t talk about what we’ve been

-What's done

-is done
+What’s done is done

-I don't want to talk about it
+I don’t want to talk about it

-It's never just one mistake
+It’s never just one mistake

-It's never just one heartbreak
+It’s never just one heartbreak

-What's done

-is done
+What’s done is done

-I don't want to talk about it
+I don’t want to talk about it